christopher-besch/homepage/src/articles/12_riscv_rt/riscv_rt.md

 I often have to run the commands multiple times until they stick.

 ### SSH
-There is already an SSH server installed and running on the SBC.
+There already is an SSH server installed and running on the SBC.
-All I have to do to connect from the host is:
+All I have to do is connect to it from the host:
 ```bash
 ssh user@192.168.10.2
 ```